-For the 2018 SPN has updated the allowable bats.
+For the 2019 Season The WWSPL will now follow the SPN allowable bats policy.
 The Bat policy now states that SPN will only accept bats with the USSSA thumbprint logo on it.
 This bat policy makes it very simple for umpires and other players to know what is legal or illegal.
 If it has the logo on the bat, it is legal.
 See attached image that shows which identifiers are required for the bat to be compliant with the policy.

 Previous Bat Policy